Palm OilShare This

 Oil palm products go through a multitude of production and logistical stages before being marketed to the consumer.
 RSPO attempts to promote greater transparency in this supply chain by identifying models.
 These include two approaches known as 'segregated' and 'mass balance' which have both been incorporated into IOI Loders Croklaan's supply chain.
 We even developed an additional model ‘mass balanced traced’.
-This animation visualizes the three models.
-Information on the individual supply chain models (Book&Claim, Mass Balance, Segregation) can also be downloaded via the RSPO factsheet-page.
+Information on the individual supply chain models (Book&Claim, Mass Balance, Segregation) can be downloaded via the RSPO factsheet-page.

 Sustainability at the plantation level

 With the global population growing to an estimated 9 billion by 2050, palm oil will remain a crucial part of food production in the future.
 Palm is the most efficient land-use crop.
 Of all vegetable oils, palm oil has—by far—the highest oil-yield-per-hectare: 7-10 times higher than other vegetable oil crops.